-- address the address of the instruction (may be in decimal or hexadecimal format, depending on how it appears in the skool file, and the options passed to skool2html.py) - anchor the anchor for the instruction, formatted according to the value of the AddressAnchor parameter in the [Game] section - block\comment a list of paragraphs comprising the instruction's mid-block comment - bytes the byte values of the assembled instruction (see below) - called '2' if the instruction is an entry point, '1' otherwise - comment the text of the instruction's comment field - comment\rowspan the number of instructions to which the comment field applies; this will be '0' if the instruction has no comment field - label the instruction's ASM label - location the address of the instruction as a decimal number - operation the assembly language operation (e.g. 'LD A,B'), with operand hyperlinked if appropriate would produce the string 3E01 for the instruction 'LD A,1'.
+- address the address of the instruction (may be in decimal or hexadecimal format, depending on how it appears in the skool file, and the options passed to skool2html.py) - anchor the anchor for the instruction, formatted according to the value of the AddressAnchor parameter in the [Game] section - block_comment a list of paragraphs comprising the instruction's mid-block comment - bytes the byte values of the assembled instruction (see below) - called '2' if the instruction is an entry point, '1' otherwise - comment the text of the instruction's comment field - comment_rowspan the number of instructions to which the comment field applies; this will be '0' if the instruction has no comment field - label the instruction's ASM label - location the address of the instruction as a decimal number - operation the assembly language operation (e.g. 'LD A,B'), with operand hyperlinked if appropriate bfmt

 The bytes attribute can be used to render the byte values of an instruction.
-In its simplest form, it provides a format specification that is applied to each byte.
-For example:
+The format specifier for this attribute has the following form: